Modern Slavery Act Statement

 The Firm has achieved the following KPIs since our previous report:

-- phase 2 of our BHR due diligence review of our Milan, Riyadh and Tokyo offices;
+- completion of our BHR due diligence review of our Milan, Riyadh and Tokyo offices;

-- implementation of legal technology (“Intapp Terms”) which will enable the Firm to better track and report on client engagement terms which cover human rights and modern slavery related measures;
+- soft rollout of “Intapp Terms” legal technology, which allows the Firm to better track and report on client engagement terms which cover human rights and modern slavery related measures; and

 Targeted Focus